Bret Hedican: Vancouver Canucks and first Stanley Cup run

-Hedican joined the Canucks for their Stanley Cup run and recorded the teams' first goal in Game 1 of the Stanley Cup Finals on May 31, 1994.
+Hedican joined the Canucks for their Stanley Cup run and recorded the teams' first goal in game one of the Stanley Cup Final on May 31, 1994.
 After finishing the 1996–97 season with six goals and 23 assists in 77 games, Hedican signed a two-year contract worth just under $2 million to remain with the Canucks on October 10, 1997.
 In the first year of his contract, he led the league in short-handed assists with seven.

 Florida Panthers

-Although Hedican established himself in the Canucks blueline after five seasons he was traded to the Florida Panthers with Pavel Bure, Brad Ference and Vancouver's third round choice (Robert Fried) in the 2000 NHL Entry Draft for Ed Jovanovski, Dave Gagner, Mike Brown, Kevin Weekes and Florida's first round choice (Nathan Smith) in the 2000 Entry Draft, on January 17, 1999.
+Although Hedican established himself in the Canucks blueline after five seasons he was traded to the Florida Panthers with Pavel Bure, Brad Ference and Vancouver's third round choice (Robert Fried) in the 2000 NHL entry draft for Ed Jovanovski, Dave Gagner, Mike Brown, Kevin Weekes and Florida's first round choice (Nathan Smith) in the 2000 Entry Draft, on January 17, 1999.
 Hedican finished the season with the Panthers, recording three goals and 10 points in 25 games despite missing 16 games with an eye injury and torn groin muscle.
 He remained unsigned as the 1999–00 training camp approached but continued to engage in contract discussions.
 On November 4, 1999, Hedican was suspended three games for slashing during a game against the Ottawa Senators and was docked $25,520.